liucharlie213/Rorys-Live-Karoake/README.md

 # Rory's-Live-Karaoke
-Promotional and Event website for Rory's Live Karaoke
+Promotional and event website for Rory's Live Karaoke